Near is the New Far

 "The difference between an ordeal and an adventure is attitude." - Bob Bitchin

-In experiential learning, the intent is to put people outside their comfort zones.
+It doesn't have to be "fun" to be an adventure.
+While fun is usually the intended outcome, some have said that adventure doesn't start until things start going wrong.
+In experiential learning, the intent is to put people outside their comfort zones and to introduce intentional challenge.
 Not because watching people squirm is enjoyable but because it's the time when people grow the most.
-Part of the thrill of big adventure is putting yourself in unknown territory then using your knowledge and resources to get by.
+Part of the thrill of big adventure is putting yourself in unknown territory then using your knowledge and resources to get through it.
 Not only is conquering the unknown exciting, it generates confidence, increases resilience, critical thinking, creativity, and many other beneficial attributes.
 The best part is that this concept is just as easily practiced right outside your door as it is on the top of a mountain or paddling down a class 5 rapid.

 Week 3 - Local Perspective

 "Travel is the only context in which some people ever look around.
 If we spent half the energy looking at our own neighborhoods, we'd probably learn twice as much." - Lucy R. Lippard